 ABC Ltd., a listed company proposed a dividend @ 15% on equity shares for the financial year ended on 31st March 2018.
 The Annual General Meeting (AGM) of the company was held on 15th July 2018 and the proposed dividend was approved and declared in the same.
 Due to some technical issues, dividend on 600 shares neither be paid within the time limit prescribed by the Act nor was transferred to unpaid dividend account.
 In such a situation which regulatory authority can take action against the company and its officers in default?
 (MTP April 19, 2 Marks)

-- (a) Central Government - (b) SEBI (d) Investor Education and Protection Fund Authority
+(a) Central Government

+(b) SEBI

 (c) Tribunal